natinusala/painless-linux/README.md

 To set the current clock profile, use the `set-gpu-clock-profile` command.

+### Good practices

+When shutting down the Switch from Linux, **it doesn't actually power it off**.
+Press the power button for 10 seconds and reboot into Horizon before shutting down from there.

 ## How to use it

 ### Step 0 : what you'll need